Meet Love Island Winter 2020 contestant Finley Tapp – the bombshell footballer who fancies three Islanders

 Does Finley have his eye on anybody within the villa?

-Siannise, Paige and Sophie are in Finley’s firing line, with Finley including he’s not afraid to ruffle a couple of feathers to get what he desires.
+Siannise, Paige and Sophie are in Finley’s firing line, with Finley including he’s not afraid to ruffle just a few feathers to get what he needs.

 “It’ll be great if I come out of the villa with mates but if I need to step on toes to get the girl I like, I’ll do it,” he mentioned.